 What Are Blood Borne Pathogens?

 They are infectious microorganisms often found in the human blood, which can cause diseases to other humans when transmitted.
 These pathogens leave healthcare workers exposed to health risks in their line of duty, bringing in the need for professional training.
 With bloodborne pathogens certification, medical workers gain the skills to improve their safety and health while on the job.
-They are trained in handling blood and other infectious material and using protective gear and other measures to protect their health and safety while at work.
+They are trained to handle blood and other infectious material and use protective gear and other measures to protect their health and safety while at work.

 You Learn Pathogen Transmission

 From bacteria to viruses and fungi, different pathogens are transmitted differently.
 As you may already know, the most recent novel coronavirus (COVID-19) is transmitted mostly via oral, respiratory, and olfactory passages.

 On the other hand, many pathogens are transmitted through bodily fluids, including sweat, vaginal secretions, saliva, and blood.
 The pathogen often gets to the recipient through open wounds in some of the body’s common parts where there is a minor breach of skin integrity.

 Some of the diseases transmitted through the spread of blood include Hepatitis and HIV.
 To dig deeper, Hepatitis B is more dangerous and prevalent compared to HIV.
 It has been proven to survive even on dried blood, and it has a lifespan of almost a week.
 In comparison, HIV can die in seconds outside the host, especially once exposed to air.
 Moreover, a tablespoon of blood infected with hepatitis contains billions of HBV particles, while a similar quantity of HIV-infected blood may have less than 20 particles of the virus.
 The irony is that it only takes one particle to get the infection, so you can never be too careful.